 Whether you are playing in a soccer match or taking a leisurely stroll around the neighborhood, efficient and functional movement throughout all three planes of motion allows our bodies to move the way they are meant to move.

-Kim Wolf King, PT, DPT, is not only a physical therapist at Spooner East Chandler, she is also the wife of Phoenix Rising FC defender, Darnell King.
+Kim Wolf King, PT, DPT, is not only a physical therapist at Spooner East Chandler, but she is also the wife of Phoenix Rising FC defender, Darnell King.
 With Darnell entering his 10th year as a professional soccer player, Kim has watched countless soccer matches and has been around the game for years.
 Analyzing the movement of players on the field has allowed Kim to develop an intimate understanding of what works and what doesn’t work when it comes to functional and efficient movement patterns in the game of soccer.

 With the Phoenix Rising FC preseason kickoff underway, we wanted to touch on the importance of functional training and how it can directly impact a players success on the field.
 Kim gave us some pointers on what to keep in mind when moving in all three planes of motion and why soccer players should focus on functional training all year long.